-Once you have signed up a Register to Bid button appears on active and upcoming Auction pages.
-All auction participants must Register to Bid prior to bidding on any vessels.
-Once registered, a deposit/escrow is required to bid.
+Once you sign up and log on, you are able to Register to Bid on each individual auction listing page.
+Registering to Bid requires a deposit to be made by each prospective buyer.
 Details can be found within each auction listing.
 Should you have questions regarding registration or how to place a bid, don’t hesitate to contact us.

 The seller must provide hull and engine surveys performed by well-known, respected surveyors.
 The survey is provided as an independent assessment of the vessel for prospective buyers and will be posted in each auction listing in the “Vessel Detail” box.
 Since all sales are final and unconditional, surveys give prospective buyers a reasonable understanding of the vessel condition prior to performing their own due diligence within the auction preview period.
 Learn more.

 The broker’s responsibilities remain unchanged.
 Brokers address questions, perform showings, attend sea trials, and manage the closing and financial transactions.
 It is important to note that all prospective buyer due diligence is conducted during the preview period.
 After the auction is complete, sales are final and unconditional.
 Learn more.